Need to Know

 Be wary, the section of this trail most commonly traveled by mountain bikers is the Southern Traverse.

 This trail constitutes part of a new long distance hiking trail known as the Great Eastern Trail (GET).
 The GET uses the entire Shenandoah Mountain Trail.

 The SMT is a historical landmark, predating the civil war.

-The Southern Traverse section of Shenandoah Mountain Trail (447) singletrack picks up after a 4 mile fire road climb on Benson Run Rd (aka USFS 173) from Deerfield Valley.
+The Southern Traverse section of Shenandoah Mountain Trail (447) picks up after a four-mile fire road climb on Benson Run Rd (aka USFS 173) from Deerfield Valley.
 At the saddle, catch the trail heading south.